 This guide is arranged geographically by state and thereunder contains a listing of tribes and bands living within that state’s borders.
 Under each entry for a tribe or band is a list of the BIA offices which had a jurisdictional relationship with that tribe, and for which the National Archives holds records.
 The NARA facility which has records for that office is listed in parentheses next to the entry.
-We have provided direct links into NARA's Online Catalog whenever possible for each of these agencies, office, and/or superintendencies.
-For each, the Online Catalog has tallied the number of descriptions and series available.
-Note, the Online Catalog may include multiple derivations of the agencies, offices, and superintendies name.
+We have provided direct links into the National Archives Catalog whenever possible for each of these agencies, office, and/or superintendencies.
+For each, the National Archives Catalog has tallied the number of descriptions and series available.
+Note, the National Archives Catalog may include multiple derivations of the agencies, offices, and superintendies name.

 It has been impossible to include the name of every subagency and special agency.
 The most significant omissions are the agencies and subagencies established during the early years of a superintendency, when agents were moved about without permanent assignments to a particular tribe or locality.

 The United States purchased Alaska from Russia on October 26, 1867.
 Alaska was admitted as a state in 1959.
 Between 1867 and 1959, Alaska Natives were regulated by the Alaska Territorial Government (now the state of Alaska).
 In 1885, the Alaska Division of the Office of Education was established to provide education for all children in Alaska, many of whom were Native.
 In 1971, the Alaska Native Claims Settlement Act established Village Corporations, which own surrounding lands privately.
 Therefore those areas are not overseen in any special way by the Federal government, except by an occasional special census.
 With a few exceptions, the Bureau of Indian Affairs was largely responsible for Native Alaska health, education, and both natural and economic resource management.